How to Choose Your First Studio Microphone

 The large diaphragm cardioid mic has an open, airy sound with silky highs and tight lows.
 It excels on acoustic guitar and vocals.

 Those are my top microphone recommendations for home studios starting out.
-There are certainly many other great mics out there, but purchasing one of the models above will give you an extremely solid foundation that can grow with you over the years.
+There are certainly many other great mics out there, but purchasing one of the models above will give you a solid foundation that can grow with you over the years.

 Final Words